-Estimated Tax Worksheet (see instructions below) 1.
-2002 Income: enter the total estimated or actual 2002 income 2.
-Total of exemptions (see IT-40 instructions on page 16 to figure amount) 2 3.
+Worksheet to figure your extension payment (see instructions below) 1.
+2003 Income: enter the total estimated or actual 2003 Indiana income, less Indiana deductions 1 2.
+Exemptions (see instructions below) 3.
 State taxable income: line 1 minus line 2 3 4.
 State adjusted gross income tax: line 3 x .034 4 5.
-County income tax: line 3 x county income tax rate from the chart on page 21 5 6.
-Total tax: add lines 4 and 5 and enter result here 7.
-Subtotal: multiply line 6 by 90% (.90) and enter result here 7 8.
-State and county income tax withheld (see instructions) 8 - 9.
-2002 estimated income tax payments (see instructions) - 10.
-Other credits: (see instructions) 11.
-Total credits: add lines 8, 9, and 10 and enter result here ·11 12.
-Minimum required extension payment: line 7 minus line 11 (enter zero if less than zero) Payment Amt.
-12
+County income tax: line 3 x county income tax rate from the chart on page 21 6.
+Total tax: add lines 4 and 5 and enter result here Tax 6 7.
+Subtotal: multiply line 6 by 90% (.90) and enter result here ▶ 7 8.
+State and county income tax withheld (see instructions) - 9.
+2003 estimated income tax payments (see instructions) - 10.
+Other credits: (see instructions) 10 - 11.
+Total credits: add lines 8, 9, and 10 and enter result here Credits > • 11 12.
+Minimum required extension payment: line 7 minus line 11 (enter zero if less than zero) Payment Amt. •12

-Line 1: 2002 Income - Enter your total actual or estimated income for 2002.
+Line 1: 2003 Income - Enter your total actual or estimated income for 2003.
 If filing a joint return, include your spouse's income.

 Line 2: Exemptions - Use the number of exemptions from your federal tax return (if you did not complete a federal return, you are allowed an exemption for yourself and each of your dependents).
-Multiply this number by \$1000.
+Multiply this number by \$1,000.
 You also may be eligible to claim certain children as additional exemptions (\$1,500 for each qualifying child).
-See page 16 of the 2002 Indiana Full-Year Resident Individual Income Tax Booklet for more information.
+See page 16 of the 2003 Indiana Full-Year Resident Individual Income Tax Booklet for more information.

-Lines 8, 9 and 10: Enter the amount of Indiana state tax and county income tax withheld as shown on your W-2's; your total estimated income tax payments paid to the Department for the 2002 tax year; and other credits, which may include the College Credit, the Unified Tax Credit for the Elderly, etc.
+Lines 8, 9 and 10: Enter the amount of Indiana state tax and county income tax withheld as shown on your W-2's; your total estimated income tax payments paid to the Department for the 2003 tax year; and other credits, which may include the College Credit, the Unified Tax Credit for the Elderly, etc.

 Line 12: Payment amount - Subtract line 11 from line 7 and enter here.
-Pay this amount with Form IT-9, Extension Payment Voucher, on or before April 15, 2003.
+Pay this amount with Form IT-9, Extension Payment Voucher, on or before April

+15, 2004.
 Enclose your check or money order made out to the Indiana Department of Revenue.
 Write your social security number on the check or money order.
+Note: All payments must be made with U.S. funds.